 Emphasis on Simplicity and Patience

-Munger’s investment philosophy is devoid of complex algorithms or high-frequency trading.
-He encourages investors to keep things simple, focusing on businesses they understand and can predict with a reasonable degree of certainty.
+Munger’s investment philosophy is not built around complex algorithms or high-frequency trading.
+He encourages investors to keep things simple, focusing on businesses they understand and can evaluate with a reasonable degree of certainty.

 Yet simplicity in strategy doesn’t imply ease in execution.
-Munger’s philosophy demands the ability to resist the alluring pull of market noise and the discipline to endure periods of inactivity.
-Patience, in Munger’s world, isn’t merely a virtue—it’s the key to unlocking the potential of high-quality assets.
+Munger’s philosophy demands the ability to resist the pull of market noise and the discipline to endure periods of inactivity.
+Patience, in Munger’s world, isn’t merely a virtue—it’s one of the conditions that allows high-quality assets to show their true economic power.

 Focus on Quality over Quantity